SPAN: Learning Similarity between Scene Graphs and Images with Transformers: Scene Graph-Image Contrastive Learning

 \subsection{Image Representation}

-Inspired by DETR \cite{carion2020end}, we learn image representations with a Transformer while keeping the original aspect ratio of the input images.
+We learn image representations also with a Transformer while keeping the original aspect ratio of the input images.
+We use a pre-trained backbone~\cite{he2016deep} to extract the feature map and a convolution layer to transform the channel dimension of the feature map to the model dimension $d$.
 For image pre-processing, we do not perform image cropping, which will decrease the consistency between the scene graph and the image.

-We use a ResNet-50 \cite{he2016deep} to extract the feature map, and a convolution layer to transform the channel dimension of the feature map to the model dimension $d$.
-To make the batch operation feasible, the images with different sizes in the batch are zero-padded to the same shape of $L\times L \times 3$, as depicted in Fig.~\ref{fig:image_seq}.
+To make the batch operation feasible, the images with different sizes in the batch are zero-padded to the same shape of $L\times L \times 3$, as depicted in~Fig.~\ref{fig:image_seq}.
 Then, the feature maps are serialized into a feature sequence of length $L^2$.
 The features of the zero-padded patches are masked off in the image Transformer.

-Similar to the graph encoder, we adopt the vanilla Transformer encoder stack to learn image representations.
-To capture the image representation, we also construct a learnable image embedding $\bm{i}\in\mathbb{R}^{d}$ and incorporate it into the feature sequence.
-As the Transformer architecture is permutation-invariant, fixed positional encodings \cite{vaswani2017attention, carion2020end} are introduced to facilitate the recognition of the relative positions and spatial layout of the features.
-The image embedding $\bm{i}$ from the last Transformer layer is used as the final image representation.
+Similar to the graph encoder, we adopt the vanilla Transformer encoder stack to reason about image representations.
+To capture the image representation, we also construct a learnable image embedding $\bm{i}\in\mathbb{R}^{d}$ and incorporate it into the image feature sequence.
+As the Transformer architecture is permutation-invariant, fixed positional encodings~\cite{vaswani2017attention, carion2020end} are introduced to facilitate the recognition of the relative positions and spatial layout of the patch features.
+The image embedding $\bm{i}$ output by the last encoder layer is used as the final image representation.